buwilliams/recifree/README.md

 # Recifree

-Recifree, is a **simple**, **fast**, and **ad-free**.
-Start by creating your own profile.
+Recifree is an **open-source**, **fast**, and **ad-free** recipe website.

+1. Start by creating your own profile.
-Add your favorite recipes.
-Share them with friends or keep them as your personal recipe database.
+1. Add your favorite recipes.
+1. Share them with friends or keep them as your personal recipe database.

+## Motivation

 Cooking is a joy, especially during covid.
 Finding recipes doesn't spark joy however.
-I created Recifree because I'm annoyed with *long* food blog stories and recipes sites filled to the brim with ads.
+I created Recifree because I'm annoyed with *long* food blog stories and recipes sites with so many annoying ads.

 *Completely open-source.
 Created with love to increase the joy of cooking.*